mstksg/inCode/copy/entries/type-levels.md

 structure.
 And some will be happy with...unit tests.
 Ha ha ha ha.
 Good joke right?

 Anyway, hope you enjoyed the ride!
+I hope you found some new ideas for ways to write your code in the future, or at least found them interesting or eye-opening.
+Which level is your favorite, and what level do you *wish* you could work at if things got a little more ergonomic?

 Special Thanks
 --------------